Adithya456/Statistical-Data-Analysis-of-Gene-Expression-Data/README.md

 - **Resampling Stability**: K-fold cross-validation and bootstrapping confirmed that the models trained on reduced data were robust and generalizable, with consistent performance across different data splits.

 ## Conclusion and Summary
 This project demonstrates the effectiveness of combining dimensionality reduction techniques with machine learning models for gene expression analysis and cancer classification.
 It highlights the importance of feature selection in high-dimensional datasets and provides insights into model stability through robust validation techniques.
-The results show that K-Nearest Neighbors (KNN) with dimensionality reduction using Lasso regression achieved the best performance, with a misclassification error of 0.
+The results show that K-Nearest Neighbors (KNN) with dimensionality reduction using Lasso regression achieved the best performance, with a misclassification error 0.
 The t-test combined with Lasso regression proved highly effective for this gene expression dataset.

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to improve the code, feel free to open a pull request or create an issue in the repository.